RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 11) Remove riaps-integration and riaps-pycom repositories from /home/riapsadmin/.

-12) Remove the riapsadmin user account.

-13) Log in as "RIAPS App Developer".
+12) Shutdown and then log in as "RIAPS App Developer".
 The password change will be requested, but this will be reset at the end so that the user will be asked on their first login.

+13) Remove the riapsadmin user account.

+14) Setup riaps user with nopasswd using adding a /etc/sudoer.d/riaps file.
+Then "chmod 0440 /etc/sudoer.d/riaps".

+    ```
+    riaps  ALL=(ALL) NOPASSWD: ALL
+    ```

-13) Add preloaded eclipse and sample applications in the default workspace.
+15) Add preloaded eclipse and sample applications in the default workspace.

 	a) Pull the latest preloaded eclipse from https://riaps.isis.vanderbilt.edu/downloads/<latest date>/riaps_eclipse_v<latest date>.tar.gz.